ksamuk/pixy/docs/examples.rst

     --interval_end 400000 \
     --window_size 10000

-Using a .BED file to define windows (can be any size, and non-uniform).
+Using a .BED file to define windows
 ----------------

+When defined with a BED file, windows can be any size, and non-uniform.

 .. code:: console